AlbionaHoti/zkfest-voting/README.md

 By experimenting with different `gasPerPubdata` values in the deployment script, you can observe how it affects transaction success and overall gas costs in various scenarios.

+## In-Depth: Gas Per Pubdata Mechanics

+Understanding the intricacies of `gasPerPubdata` is crucial for developers working with zkSync Era.
+Let's dive into some key aspects:

+### Transaction Gas Limits and Pubdata

+- ZKsync Era has a gas limit for each transaction, imposed by prover/circuits restrictions.
+- This gas limit covers both computation and pubdata publishing.
+- It introduces an upper bound for `gasPerPubdata`.
+- If `gasPerPubdata` is set too high, users might not be able to publish significant amounts of pubdata within a single transaction.

+### Post-Charging Approach

+Unlike calldata-based rollups that precharge for data, ZKsync Era uses a post-charging approach:

+1. Exact state diffs are only known after transaction execution.
+2. A counter tracks pubdata usage during execution.
+3. Users are charged for pubdata at the end of the transaction.

+### Challenges and Solutions

+- **Challenge**: Users might spend all gas on computation, leaving none for pubdata.
+- **Solution**: If there's insufficient gas for pubdata, the transaction is reverted.
+- **Outcome**: Users pay for computation, but no state changes (and thus no pubdata) are produced.

+### Benefits of Post-Charging

+1. Removes unnecessary overhead.
+2. Decouples gas used for execution from gas used for data availability.
+3. Eliminates caps on `gasPerPubdata`.
+4. Allows users to provide as much gas as needed for pubdata, separate from computation limits.

+### Gas Charging Mechanism

+- Gas is charged whenever pubdata is published.
+- This approach allows for more accurate and fair pricing based on actual pubdata usage.

+### Implications for Developers

+1. **Gas Estimation**: Account for both computation and potential pubdata costs.
+2. **Error Handling**: Implement robust error handling for cases where transactions might revert due to insufficient gas for pubdata.
+3. **Transaction Design**: Optimize transactions to balance computation and pubdata usage.
+4. **Testing**: Thoroughly test with various `gasPerPubdata` settings to ensure transaction success under different network conditions.

+By understanding these mechanics, developers can create more efficient and reliable applications on ZKsync Era, taking full advantage of its unique approach to handling pubdata costs.

 ## Project Layout

 - `/contracts`: Contains solidity smart contracts.